 That same afternoon I saw a bacon jam recipe on the King Arthur Flour site.
 I love savory jams on sandwiches, on toast, or with crackers and cheese.
-Stonewall Kitchen sells a delicious, jarred Maple Bacon & Onion Jam and their Roasted Garlic Onion Jam has been a favorite of mine for years.
+Stonewall Kitchen sells a delicious, jarred Maple Bacon & Onion Jam.
+Their Roasted Garlic Onion Jam has been a favorite of mine for years.

 With the bacon jam recipe in my arsenal I then worked up a little appetizer consisting of oven-roasted potato slices topped with the jam and grated Parmesan.

-* The Bacon Jam recipe I used can be found here at KingArthurFlour.com, or a jarred bacon jam can be used.
+* The Bacon Jam recipe I used can be found here at KingArthurFlour.com, or a jarred bacon jam like the one from Stonewall Kitchen can be used.

 - 2 cups Bacon Jam